9 of the best ramen toppings to order or use when making ramen at home

 This soup base is mostly preferred in the westernmost part of Japan.

-It is made from a broth that contains dissolved pork or chicken bones.
-It is white colored and has a very thick and creamy look.
+It’s made from broth that contains dissolved pork or chicken bones.
+It’s very creamy and looks like a white-colored broth.

 The same toppings in these different soups generate different flavors.
-So, a wide variety and choice lists are available.
+So you can choose from a large variety of tonkotsu ramen!

-Since ramen contains a lot of toppings, it is a valid question for people to ask themselves what is beneficial for their health and what is harmful.
+Since ramen contains a lot of toppings, it’s a valid question for people to ask themselves what’s beneficial for their health and what’s harmful.

-It all depends upon the nutritional facts and the quantity of the ingredient in a serving.
+It all depends on the nutritional facts and the quantity of the ingredient in a serving.

-Also, a person should first know the volume of calories he/she needs.
-If these points are kept in mind, it is very unlikely to get unhealthy eating ramen.
+Also, a person should first know the amount of calories they need.
+If these points are kept in mind, it’s very unlikely to get unhealthy eating ramen.